seriousdave42/BebopDachi/README.md

 # BebopDachi

-Basic tomodachi-type game with a Cowboy Bebop theme, created in ASP.NET MVC.
+Basic tomodachi-type browser game with a Cowboy Bebop theme, created in ASP.NET MVC.
 Win by htting 100+ in energy, fullness, and happiness.